arfaram/ezmenubundle/Doc/extend.md

     }
 }
 ```
-The EventSubscriber should have the `autoconfigure: true` option in the service definition.
+The EventSubscriber should be defined using `autoconfigure: true` option in the service definition.

 **EventListener**: